 One shot a month apart is not really PRP treatment

 I get a lot of emails.
 In some of the emails the writer will recount to me that they had PRP treatment for a rotator cuff tear and it did not work.
-There are a lot of times PRP for a rotator cuff will not work.
-One way it will not work is if you get a single injection into the shoulder, more or less at random, and then one month later you get it again.
-That is the way many doctors offer this treatment.
-That is not the way I do PRP injections for the shoulder.
+There are a lot of times Platelet-rich plasma for a rotator cuff will not work.
+One way it will not work is if you get a single Platelet-rich plasma injection into the shoulder, more or less at random, and then one month later you get it again.
+That is the way many doctors offer Platelet-rich plasma treatment.
+That is not the way I do PRP therapy injections for the shoulder.

 In the American Journal of Sports Medicine, July 2019, (15) a team of doctors in Switzerland tried the one injection, repeated a month later type of PRP treatment for a rotator cuff tear.
 More specifically for an Interstitial Supraspinatus Tear, the tendon of the Supraspinatus muscle of the rotator cuff.
-It should be noted that in this study, ultrasound was used to guide the single injection to the damaged site.
+One of the rotator cuff muscles.
+It should be noted that in this study, ultrasound was used to guide the single injection to the damaged injury site.

 The PRP injection was given to some of the study participants and some participants acting as a “control” group received a simple saline injection.
 So what happened?
 The PRP did not work any better than the saline solution.
 Why?
 When I see someone in our office with shoulder pain and shoulder instability, an examination will usually reveal that there are many things going on in the shoulder beyond a single or isolated tear of the Supraspinatus tendon (the tendon itself has only one tear), and that the shoulder itself is a degenerating joint.